rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 ..........................
 :New:

    - Following a Python 3.12 recommendation, all multiprocessing resources have been refactored to use, instead of the traditional *fork*, the safer *spawn* threading start method.
-As a consequence, main program parts of Digraph3 python scripts must now start with a *__name__=='__main__'* test in order to avoid its recursive execution (see the :py:mod:`multiprocessing` module) in each started thread.
+As a consequence, main program code of Digraph3 Python scripts must now start with a *__name__=='__main__'* test in order to avoid its recursive execution in each started thread (see the :py:mod:`multiprocessing` module).

    - A refactored multiprocessing :py:class:`~mpOutrankingDigraphs.MPBipolarOutrankingDigraph` constructor of genuine bipolar-valued outranking digraphs with a configurable threading start method: *spawn* (by default), *forkserver* or *fork*.